rstagi/dotfile/README.md

 ## Tmux

+TODO: review

 To install it run the following:

 ```bash
 brew install tmux
 ```

-Then, intstall the Tmux Package Manager (TPM) by cloning its repository:
+Then, install the Tmux Package Manager (TPM) by cloning its repository:

 ```
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm